-- You may submit another properly completed proxy card with a later date. - You may send a written notice that you are revoking your proxy to our Corporate Secretary at Vuzix Corporation, 75 Town Centre Drive, Rochester, New York 14623. - You may attend the annual meeting and vote in person.
+• You may submit another properly completed proxy card with a later date.

+- You may send a written notice that you are revoking your proxy to Corporate Secretary, Vuzix Corporation, 75 Town Centre Drive, Rochester, New York 14623. - You may attend the annual meeting and vote in person.
 Simply attending the meeting will not, by itself, revoke your proxy.